Zeller's congruence: Analysis

-The reason that the formula differs for the Julian calendar is that this calendar does not have a separate rule for leap centuries and is offset from the Gregorian calendar by a fixed number of days each century.
+The reason that the formula differs between calendars is that the Julian calendar does not have a separate rule for leap centuries and is offset from the Gregorian calendar by a fixed number of days each century.

 Since the Gregorian calendar was adopted at different times in different regions of the world, the location of an event is significant in determining the correct day of the week for a date that occurred during this transition period.
 This is only required through 1929, as this was the last year that the Julian calendar was still in use by any country on earth, and thus is not required for 1930 or later.

 The formulae can be used proleptically, but "Year 0" is in fact year 1 BC (see astronomical year numbering).
 The Julian calendar is in fact proleptic right up to 1 March AD 4 owing to mismanagement in Rome (but not Egypt) in the period since the calendar was put into effect on 1 January 45 BC (which was not a leap year).
 In addition, the modulo operator might truncate integers to the wrong direction (ceiling instead of floor).
 To accommodate this, one can add a sufficient multiple of 400 Gregorian or 700 Julian years.